guatebus/JavaUserApp/README.md

-# Simple Java User Web Application
+# Dynamic Java Web Application
 Dynamic java web app - users can login and view their authorized pages only.
 Meets the requirements listed below (in the Requirements section).

 Uses servlets, servlet filters, servlet sessions and jsps.